-The Aquinas Institute for Catholic Thought is thrilled to announce our 10th Annual Great Debate!
+The Aquinas Institute for Catholic Thought is Excited to announce our 12th Annual Great Debate!

-The tenth annual Great Debate sponsored by the Aquinas Institute for Catholic Thought (AICT) will be held on Thursday, February 23, 2017, at 7:00 p.m. on the campus of the University of Colorado, Boulder in Math 100.
+The 12th annual Great Debate sponsored by the Aquinas Institute for Catholic Thought (AICT) will be held on Friday, February 8, 2019, at 7:00 p.m. on the campus of the University of Colorado, Boulder in Chemistry 140.
+Fr.
+Nicanor Austriaco, of Providence College, will debate Dr. Carol Cleland of the University of Colorado over the intersection of religious faith and science.
 Doors will open at 6:30 p.m.
 Tickets are free for all CU students and a suggested $5 donation for all others.
-Tickets are available online now at for non-student tickets only (a small processing fee applies for online sales).
-Non-student tickets will be available and we will distribute student tickets at all weekend Masses February 11-12 and February 17-18.
+Tickets will be available online for non-student tickets only (a small processing fee applies for online sales).
 Mark your calendars as tickets are expected to go quickly!
-For more info, please contact the Catholic Center at 303- 443-8383, or email Scott Powell: email@example.com.
+For more info, please contact the Catholic Center at 303- 443-8383, or email Dr. Scott Powell: firstname.lastname@example.org.

 Tickets are FREE FOR CU STUDENTS and can be picked up anytime at the St. Thomas Aquinas Catholic Center (1520 Euclid Ave, Boulder).
 For everyone else, tickets a suggested $5.00 donation and can be acquired at the Catholic Center or online at: